2018 Standing Desk Buyer’s Guide – Desks for all kinds of offices, chairs for all kinds of butts

 - Learniture Adjustable-Height – this active leaning stool encourages good posture and frequent movement

-Sky Mat – best standing desk anti-fatigue mat for 2018
+Topo mat by ErgoDriven – the best standing desk anti-fatigue mat for 2018

 There are tons of anti-fatigue mats on the market and we’ve seen it all: rolled corners, chunks torn out, thick layers of crumbs that seem to have become part of the mat, you name it.
-Since our home desks are on carpet, we use our Sky Mat in front of our kitchen sink where it has survived tons of meal prep, the occasional drip or splat, and a toddler.
+The Topo Mat is our new favorite, thanks to its ridges and bumps that are designed to encourage active standing (and little foot massages!).
+The mat itself is just the right mix of squishy and supportive.

 Whew, we made it!
 We hope you enjoyed our hand-picked standing desks and standing desk accessories for 2018.
 Browse our archives for more standing desk, chair, and accessory recommendations and let us know in the comments what works for you.